scarborough-courtney/ohimanual/tutorials/update_pressures_resilience.md

 **Some background** on the reasoning behind nutrient and chemical pollution in the global `pressures_matrix.csv`: Nutrient and chemical pollution were calculated from the global cumulative impact maps (spatial data).
 These data were clipped to each global region's EEZ: 200 km from the coast.

-* For some goals, these data clipped to the EEZ would affect goals that far from shore, so `po_chemicals` apply to goals relevant offshore: FIS, MAR, ECO, and SPP.
+* For some goals, the data clipped to the EEZ affects goals that occur far from shore, so `po_chemicals` applies to goals relevant offshore: FIS, MAR, ECO, and SPP.
-* However, some goals are really only nearshore, and so we clipped the spatial data again, to 3nm from shore and used this as a separate input.
-So `po_chemicals_3nm` apply to goals nearshore: AO, CS, CP, TR, ICO, LSP, HAB.
+* However, some goals are really only relevant nearshore, so we clipped the spatial data again, to 3nm from shore and used this as a separate input.
+So `po_chemicals_3nm` applies to goals nearshore: AO, CS, CP, TR, ICO, LSP, HAB.

 These distinctions don't always apply for smaller-scale assessments.
 For example, in the US West Coast study (Halpern et al. 2014), only a single `po_chemicals` layer was used: we did not distinguish between offshore and 3nm.